visidlab/visidlab.github.io/_news/2023-04-20-CHI_Charles.md

 ---
 layout: post
-title: Charles has received a CHI 2023 honorable mention for “Dirty Data in the Newsroom” (co-authored with Stephen Kasica and Tamara Munzner)
+title: Charles receives a CHI 2023 honorable mention
 date: 2023-04-20 15:00:00
-lead-image:
+lead-image: charles-award-chi23.png
-lead-image-alt-text:
+lead-image-alt-text: Overview figure from Charles' award winning CHI 23 paper
 ---

-This is where Miriah will add text!
+Congratulations to Charles for receiving an honorable mention for his forthcoming CHI 23 paper [Dirty Data in the Newsroom: Comparing Data Preparation in Journalism and Data Science](https://www.cs.ubc.ca/group/infovis/pubs/2023/dirty-data-in-the-newsroom/).
+This work is in collaboration with Stephen Kasica and Tamara Munzner from the University of British Columbia.

+Congrats Charles!